will123195/bleh/README.md

 # bleh

-It's so easy to make websites now.
-Bleh.
+The BLEH stack makes it easier to build a website.

 - Browserify is automatic
 - Less compilation is automatic
-- Express routes are automatic
+- Express routing is automatic
-- Handlebars precompilation for both server and browser is automatic
+- Handlebars precompilation is automatic for server and browser

 Also: